 Our September preparedness focus includes emergency power, so our second prep challenge is to buy an emergency generator.
 Even though natural disasters cause power outages which affect utilities, everyone does NOT need a generator.
 Portable generators cost between $400 to $2000, and some people are afraid to use them.
 Just remember that generators disappear from store shelves as quickly as bottled water before disasters.
 So, study it out in your mind to see if a generator is the right choice for you.

 …you must study it out in your mind; then you must ask me if it be right, and if it is right I will cause that your bosom shall burn within you; therefore, you shall feel that it is right.
 But if it be not right you shall have no such feelings, but you shall have a stupor of thought that shall cause you to forget the thing which is wrong…Doctrine and Covenants 9:8,9

 Buy an Emergency Generator

-- What in my home do I want to power with my generator?
-If so, what is the wattage I need?
+- What do I want to power with my generator?
+What is the wattage I need?

 - Will I be able to heat or cool my home with a generator?

 - Can I start a generator by myself without my spouse?